ghifar/jlink-example-app/README.md

 conclusion:
   it will only generate module that you need in your JRE (out directory). your JRE should only have 20-30mb instead 100-200mb from the original JDK.

-  notes: in order to using external dependencies, your extenral dependecies should have it's own module-info.java inside your dependency(see reference). if you want easy approach to use jlink, you can use gradle plugin [badass-jlink-plugin-beryx](https://badass-jlink-plugin.beryx.org/releases/latest/#_mergedmodule).
+  notes: in order to using external dependencies, your extenral dependecies should have it's own module-info.java inside your dependency(see reference).
+It means that you have to modularize all your dependencies.

+  if you want easy approach to use jlink, you can use gradle plugin [badass-jlink-plugin-beryx](https://badass-jlink-plugin.beryx.org/releases/latest/#_mergedmodule).

  references: